OI-wiki/i18n/docs/search/iterative.md

 ## Introduction

-Iterative deepening search is a depth-first search that **restricts the search depth each time**.
-Its abbreviation is IDS or IDDFS.
+Iterative deepening search, abbreviated as IDS or IDDFS, is a depth-first search that **restricts the search depth each time**.

-The principle of IDS is still depth-first search, but a depth $d$ is also maintained during the search, and returned when $d$ reaches the set depth, which is generally used to find the optimal solution.
-If a search fails to find a legal solution, let the set depth $+1$ and start from the root again.
+The principle of IDS is still depth-first search, but a depth $d$ is also maintained during the search, and returns when $d$ reaches the depth set.
+This algorithm is generally used to find the optimal solution.
+If a search fails to find a legal solution, let the depth set increase by one and start the search from the root again.

 Since the goal is to find the optimal solution, why not use BFS?
-We know that the basis of BFS is a queue, and the space complexity of the queue is very large.
-When there are many states or a single state is relatively large, BFS with queue is an disadvantage.
+We know that the basis of BFS is a queue, and the space complexity of queues are very large.
+When there are multiple states or a single state is relatively large, BFS with queue is disadvantageous.
 In fact, iterative deepening search is like a BFS implemented by DFS, and its space complexity is relatively small.

 When the search tree has more branches, the time complexity of searching each additional layer will exponentially increase.
-At this time, the complexity caused by the previous repeated parts can be almost ignored, which is why the iterative deepening search can be approximated seen as BFS.
+At this time, the complexity caused by the previous repeated parts can be almost ignored, which is the reason why the iterative deepening search can be approximately seen as BFS.

 ## Steps